google/earthenterprise/docs/geedocs/docsrc/answer/portable/portableGlobeServer5_2.rst

       .. _Before_You_Begin:
       .. rubric:: Before you begin

-      .. rubric:: Enable the cutter
+      .. rubric:: Enable the Cutter

       Before creating portables, you must enable the Cutter application from the
       command-line: